how to fix dimples in resin cover

 The resin may also become more prone to the formation of air bubbles, which can result in dimples and a less-than-smooth appearance.

-To avoid the problems associated with expired resin, it’s essential to check the product’s expiration date, store resin according to the manufacturer’s recommendations, and ensure that it is used within its specified shelf life.
+To avoid the problems associated with expired resin, check the product’s expiration date, store resin according to the manufacturer’s recommendations.
+Resin should be used up before it has expired.

 Using fresh, unexpired resin will help achieve more consistent and high-quality results in resin crafting projects.
 Read up on how to tell if resin has expired to learn more.